defaultxr/factor-supercollider/doc/commands.md

 This document lists SuperCollider's [OSC commands](http://doc.sccode.org/Reference/Server-Command-Reference.html) (and replies) and, when implemented in factor-supercollider, the word(s) implementing them.

 ## Top-Level Commands
-All words are defined in `supercollider.server` unless otherwise specified.
+All words are defined in `supercollider.server`.
 - `/quit` - `quit-sc-server`
 - `/notify` - `sc-server-notify`, `sc-server-notify-enable`, `sc-server-notify-disable`, `sc-server-notify-client`
 - `/status` - `sc-server-status`